singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

 ^^^^^^^^

-If you want your modules to have an alias prefix, you can set ``lmod_exc_prefix`` (an alias prefix).
-If you want your modules to have a directory prefix, simply create the directory and then update the ``lmod_base`` path.
+If you want your modules to have an alias prefix, you can set ``module_exc_prefix`` (an alias prefix).
+If you want your modules to have a directory prefix, simply create the directory and then update the ``module_base`` path.

 Module Software
 ---------------

-The default module software is currently LMOD, but others could be added.
+The default module software is currently LMOD, and there is also support for tcl.
 If you are interested in adding another module type, please `open an issue <https://github.com/singularityhub/singularity-hpc>`_ and provide description and links to what you have in mind.
-Currently, only lmod is supported.

 Container Technology
 --------------------